PavanRangani/docs/docs/prd/tasks/tasks-notifications.md

 # Task Notifications

-Purpose of the In App Notifications is, Associated users of the task get the alert notification.
+Purpose of the In App Notifications is, Associated users (Responsible or Accountable) of the task get the alert notification.
 So they never miss any important updates about task where user is associated.

+Keith doesn't want to send notification when user is associated as Informed role.

 ## System Rules

-System shows notification in following cases where user is associated in any of the RACI roles in Open Tasks.
+System shows notification in following cases where user is associated in any of the RA roles in Open Tasks.
 (Whose notification date is arrived).
+System doesn't send notification to Informed role.

 - When task is removed from his queue (This means assignment is changed such a way that user is now no longer associated with that task)
   - For e.g. Suppose Ravi is added in open task as Responsible.
 Now, Pavan removes the Ravi as a responsible role.
 So system sends a task notification to Ravi for task removed from the queue.